ari-dasci/S-RADAR-frontend/README.md

-# S-ADL-frontend
+# RADAR-frontend

 This web application enables users to design and run custom data pipelines for anomaly detection, preprocessing, and visualization through a **node-based interface**.
 Each node represents an algorithm, transformation, or data source (API or scraper), and the results can be visualized, saved, or exported.

-This is a visual interface designed to get to know [**S-ADL library**](https://github.com/ari-dasci/S-ADL), a Software Anomaly Detection Library that provides a modular collection of state-of-the-art algorithms for detecting anomalies in different types of data.
-S-ADL includes tools for preprocessing, visualization, and state-of-the-art algorithms for detecting anomalies in different types of data.
+This is a visual interface designed to get to know [**RADAR library**](https://github.com/ari-dasci/RADAR), a Software Anomaly Detection Library that provides a modular collection of state-of-the-art algorithms for detecting anomalies in different types of data.
+RADAR includes tools for preprocessing, visualization, and state-of-the-art algorithms for detecting anomalies in different types of data.

 The system is composed of a **frontend built with Angular** and a **backend REST API built with FastAPI**.
 The app supports dynamic pipeline execution and modular visualization.